-In reality, each of the three major operating systems uses a different set of characters to indicate the end of a line.
+Each of the three major operating systems uses a different set of characters to indicate the end of a line.
 This set of characters is called a newline.
-On Linux and Mac OS X, a newline is one '\n' character; on version 9 and earlier of Mac OS, it is one '\r'; and on Windows, the ends of lines are marked with both characters as '\r\n'.
+On Linux and macOS, a newline is one \n character; on version 9 and earlier of Mac OS, it is one \r ; and on Windows, the ends of lines are marked with both characters as $\n\n$.

-Python always uses a single $\$ n to indicate a newline, even on operating systems like Windows that do things other ways.
+Python always uses a single \n to indicate a newline, even on operating systems like Windows that do things other ways.
 This is called normalizing the string; Python does this so that you can write exactly the same program no matter what kind of machine you're running on.